voteflux/flux-docs/docs/faq.rst

 ==========================

 How do I add a document to FluxDoc?
    #.
 Try to convert your document into plain text.
-Where formatting is essential, use sphinx.
+Where formatting is essential, use `restructured text <http://docutils.sourceforge.net/docs/user/rst/quickstart.html>`_.
    #.
 For images or video, you can add the files and link them in the plain text.
    #.
 If you have any problems or difficulty `add an issue <https://github.com/pwhipp/fluxdoc/issues>`_ describing your problem.